Anschluss: Persecution of the Jews

-Plebiscite
+Referendum

-The Anschluss was given immediate effect by legislative act on 13 March, subject to ratification by a plebiscite.
+The Anschluss was given immediate effect by legislative act on 13 March, subject to ratification by a referendum.
 Austria became the province of Ostmark, and Seyss-Inquart was appointed governor.
-The plebiscite was held on 10 April and officially recorded a support of 99.7% of the voters.
+The referendum was held on 10 April and officially recorded a support of 99.7% of the voters.

 While historians concur that the votes were accurately counted, the process was neither free nor secret.
 Officials were present directly beside the voting booths and received the voting ballot by hand (in contrast to a secret vote where the voting ballot is inserted into a closed box).
-In some remote areas of Austria, people voted to preserve the independence of Austria on 13 March (in Schuschnigg's planned but cancelled plebiscite) despite the Wehrmachts presence.
-For instance, in the village of Innervillgraten, a majority of 95% voted for Austria's independence.
-However, in the plebiscite on 10 April, 73.3% of votes in Innervillgraten were in favor of the Anschluss, which was still the lowest number of all Austrian municipalities.
-In case of a fair plebiscite, the Anschluss would have been supported only by 20% of the Austrian population.
+In the referendum on 10 April, 73.3% of votes in Innervillgraten were in favor of the Anschluss, which was the lowest number of all Austrian municipalities.

 Austria remained part of Germany until the end of World War II.
 A provisional government in Allied-occupied Austria declared the Anschluss "null und nichtig" (null and void) on 27 April 1945.
 Henceforth, Austria was recognized as a separate country, although it remained divided into occupation zones and controlled by the Allied Commission until 1955, when the Austrian State Treaty restored its sovereignty.